Whatsapp Icon

 • Nutritional Support: Tailored diets and nutritional plans help strengthen the body's immune system, manage side effects, and promote recovery.

-• Physical Activity: Regular, gentle exercises such as walking or yoga can boost energy levels, reduce stress, and improve overall wellbeing.
+• Physical Activity: Regular, gentle exercises such as walking or yoga can boost energy levels, reduce stress, and improve overall well-being.

 • Mind-Body Techniques: Practices like meditation, relaxation exercises, and biofeedback can help manage pain, alleviate stress, and improve mental health.